dvg13/dicom/part2_README.md

 i_contour.txt,o_contour.txt,and both contour.txt.
 This seemed more flexible.

-2) Reader.py

-This was updated to optionally output three masks instead of two.
-I also made the neural-net style image processing an option so that I could get raw images this task instead.
+2) Reader.py:  This was updated to optionally output two masks instead of one.
+I also made the neural-net style image processing an option so that I could get raw images for this task instead.

 3) One way that I was checking my output was by saving overlaid images and contours.
-This was pulled out of the process.py script. into its own script.
-Using this to check the o-contours, I was able to see that the o-contours associated with patient 501 were not properly aligned, and removed them from the list.
+This was taken of the process.py script and put into its own script.
+Using this to check the o-contours, I was able to see that the o-contours associated with patient 501 were not properly aligned.
+I removed them from the list that I used to evaluate the contours.

 See e.g.:
 <img src="training/overlaid_o/SCD0000501_179.png" width="256px">